Nutrition

 Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of nutritionists and dietitians is projected to grow 7% from 2021 to 2031.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of nutritionists and dietitians is projected to grow 7% from 2022 to 2032, which is faster than average.
 The role of food in preventing and treating diseases, such as diabetes, is now well known.
 More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.

 Average Salary

-The BLS reports that the median annual wage for nutritionists and dietitians was $61,650.
+The BLS reports that the median annual wage for nutritionists and dietitians was $69,680 in 2023.

 For more career information, visit the Commission on Dietetic Registration.